 Canada to UK

-For Canadian cadets who are spending their summer at army cadet camps across the UK, their visit is divided into four main phases:
+For the Canadian cadets, who spent their summer at army cadet camps across the UK, their visit was divided into four main phases:

 - Exercise Tiger Leader – a field and leadership course operated jointly with British cadets, for two weeks based at Holcombe Moor near Manchester.

-- Cadet Centre for Adventurous Training – The Canadian cadets will be split into groups, one going to Capel Curig (Wales) and one to Halton (Cheshire) where they will participate in activities such as sailing, rock climbing and canoeing.
+- Cadet Centre for Adventurous Training – The Canadian cadets were split into groups, one going to Capel Curig (Wales) and one to Halton (Cheshire) where they took part in activities such as sailing, rock climbing and canoeing.

 - Cultural week – Split between three days visiting Southampton and Portsmouth, and four days in London.
-The week will include a mix of educational activities such as museum visits, tank displays, the D-Day War Room, and fun relaxation such as a day at a theme park and seeing a show in London’s West End.
+The week included a mix of educational activities such as museum visits, tank displays, the D-Day War Room, and fun relaxation activities.

-- Battlefield Tour – The programme includes four days visiting the battlefields, cemeteries and memorials of WW1 and WW2 in Belgium and Northern France.
+- Battlefield Tour – The programme included four days visiting the battlefields, cemeteries and memorials of WW1 and WW2 in Belgium and Northern France.

-The visit will conclude with a meet and greet visit to Canada House (the Canadian High Commission to the UK).
+The visit concluded with a meet and greet visit to Canada House (the Canadian High Commission to the UK).

-Cadets on both sides of the exchange will face unique challenges, make new friends and leave with a broader view of the world.
+Cadets on both sides of the exchange faced unique challenges, made new friends and left with a broader view of the world.